Jamshed Bharucha

-Jamshed Bharucha is an Indian-American cognitive neuroscientist who has served in leadership roles in higher education.
-He is the Founding Vice Chancellor of Sai University, Chennai, and is a member of the Board of Advisors of India's International Movement to Unite Nations (I.I.M.U.N.).
+Jamshed Bharucha is an Indian-American cognitive neuroscientist who has served in leadership roles in higher education in the United States and in India.

-Bharucha is President Emeritus of Cooper Union, a college located in Manhattan, New York City, having served as the 12th President of Cooper Union during the time of Cooper Union's financial crisis and tuition protests.
-Prior to becoming President of Cooper Union, Bharucha was Provost and Senior Vice President of Tufts University and Professor in the departments of Psychology, Music, and Neuroscience.
+Bharucha is the founding vice chancellor emeritus of Sai University, Chennai, and was previously the inaugural vice chancellor of SRM University, Andhra Pradesh.
+Bharucha is also president emeritus of Cooper Union, a college located in Manhattan, New York City, having served as the 12th president of Cooper Union during the time of Cooper Union's financial crisis and tuition protests.

-Before his time at Tufts, Bharucha was the John Wentworth Professor of Psychological & Brain Sciences and Dean of the Faculty of Arts & Sciences at Dartmouth College.
-Bharucha was a Distinguished Fellow and Research Professor at Dartmouth College, where his research and teaching were focused on education data science.
+Prior to becoming president of Cooper Union, Bharucha was provost and senior vice president of Tufts University and professor in the psychology, music, and neuroscience departments.
+Before his time at Tufts, Bharucha was the John Wentworth Professor of Psychological & Brain Sciences and dean of the faculty of arts & sciences at Dartmouth College.
+Bharucha returned to Dartmouth as a distinguished fellow and research professor, where his research and teaching are focused on the cognitive foundations of education.
+He now teaches at both Dartmouth and online at Sai University.
 His research is in cognitive psychology and neuroscience, focusing on the cognitive and neural basis of the perception of music.
 He was editor of the interdisciplinary journal Music Perception.

 Early life and education

 Jamshed Bharucha was born in Mumbai, India.
-His father Jal Bharucha, a Parsi engineer from Mumbai, and mother Elizabeth Bharucha (born Elizabeth Emily Robinson) a musician from Albany, New York, met at the University of Michigan.
+His father Jal Bharucha, a Parsi engineer from Mumbai, and mother Elizabeth Bharucha (born Elizabeth Emily Robinson), a musician from Albany, New York, met at the University of Michigan.
 His parents were founding members of the Bombay International School, from which Jamshed graduated.
 Bharucha studied violin in Mumbai, received an Associate’s Diploma in violin performance from Trinity College of Music (London) in 1973, and then continued to study violin at Vassar.

 Bharucha graduated from Vassar College where he majored in biopsychology (1978), then received an M.A. in philosophy from Yale University (1979) and a Ph.D. in cognitive psychology from Harvard University (1983).
-At Harvard he worked with Stephen Kosslyn, William K. Estes and Roger Brown.
+At Harvard he worked with Carol L. Krumhansl, Stephen Kosslyn, William K. Estes and Roger Brown.